Skip to Main Content

 What is a magazine article?

-Magazines are written to entertain and inform a wide audience.
+Magazines entertain and inform a wide audience.
 Journalists or even hobbyists write magazine articles.

 • They are easier to understand than scholarly journals.
 This makes them a good place for non-experts to learn about a topic.